 As our worldwide energy crisis continues to complicate itself, more and more efforts are being made towards renewables.
 As this happens, our bills are rising due to the sheer amount of investment needed to develop the renewable infrastructure we already have in place.
 What are the alternatives?
 Well, if you have some money that you are prepared to invest, solar panels have the power to remove your need for an electricity company completely, keeping the hundreds of pounds you spend every year on electricity in your pocket.
-Using solar panels makes you a huge ROI, all whilst doing your bit towards renewables.
+Using solar panels makes you a huge ROI too.
+If this has inspired you to consider getting solar panels, it might be worth contacting a company like Rooftop Solar to see if they could install solar panels on your roof.
 In this article you’ll find out everything you need to know about solar panels and whether they are the right move for you.

 How much do they cost?

 Venturing into the idea of getting a solar panel installed in your house, the first item that should be checked off is that the state rules which are made in compliance with solar laws are adhered to.
 There are also incentives (for the usage of solar power) that are given by the state governments as well as the federal government, to increase the utilization of renewable energy.
 In case you live in and around New Jersey solar panel incentives for the same could be looked at, along with the regulations in the state.

 Solar panels come in a variety of shapes, sizes, prices and brands, so there’s no one answer to that question, but we can give you an idea of how much you are likely to pay for each system size.
 The most common solar panel type is the standard ‘monocrystalline silicon‘ system.
 These have increased massively in generation efficiency in recent years, making new buyers much more money for less investment.

 For this panel type you are looking at paying the following: